 If you’d like to receive text message reminders about the monthly fast and other campaign alerts, text Fast to 738-674.
 Message and data rates may apply.

-During your fast, you may discern that you want to take action.
-While you will receive regular email and/or text updates about when to act in the most strategic manner, you can always visit our Activist Corner to read more about the issues we are advocating for and find tools for taking action.
+During your fast, there are several ways you can stay engaged with the advocacy efforts of Bread.
+You will receive regular email and/or text updates about when to act in the most strategic manner, and you can visit our Activist Corner to read more about the issues we advocate for and find tools for taking action.

 Arturo Chavez, president & CEO, Mexican American Catholic College